tolicodes/articles/wip/api-scraping.md

 All our function is doing is:
 1. executing the next function in the `queuedFuncs` list (`this.queuedFuncs.shift()`)
-2. moving the Wrapper promise from the `queued`
+2. moving the Wrapper promise from the `queued` list to the `pending` list.

+Notice we wrapper the execution in a `try catch` block.
+But we aren't actually waiting for the execution s

 ```
 moveLists(item, from, to) {